Upcoming Speaker Meetings

 “The Late-Summer Lure of Asters and Goldenrods” with Uli Lorimer, Native Plant Trust

 Ulrich Lorimer is Director of Horticulture at the Native Plant Trust at both Garden in the Woods, Native Plant Trust’s botanic garden in Framingham, MA, and Nasami Farm in western Massachusetts, a nursery focused on the propagation of and research about New England native plants.
 He holds degrees from U. Delaware in Landscape Horticulture and Foreign Languages and Literature.
+Click here to watch a video of Uli and another presenter talking about ferns.

 How to Rally Support and Action to Create Pollinator Pathways in Communities” with Mary Ellen Lamay, Pollinator Pathway Facilitator for the Hudson to Housatonic Regional Conservation Partnership.